 All members of the Board of Directors hold office until the next annual meeting of stockholders or the election and qualification of their successors.
-During the fiscal year ended December 31, 2019, the Board of Directors held bi-weekly meetings, of which two were formal meetings.
-Each director who was in office at that time attended all of such meetings of the Board of Directors.
-The Audit Committee did not have any meetings or take any action during fiscal year ended December 31, 2019.
+During the fiscal year ended December 31, 2021, the Board of Directors held 10 meetings.
+Each director who was in office at that time attended all such meetings of the Board of Directors.
+The Audit Committee held four meetings during the fiscal year ended December 31, 2021.
+All members of our Board of Directors attended at least 75% of the meetings of the Board of Directors or their respective committee meetings held during the time that they served as such.